Nadrieril/typing-rust-patterns/README.md

 `set` to see the various options.

 The ruleset in my [RFC draft][overhaul_rfc] is called `stateless` in the tool.
-This is capable of emulating stable rust behavior, RFC3627 behavior (named `ergo2024` in the tool), as well as a number of alternative proposals.
+This is capable of emulating stable rust behavior, RFC3627 behavior, as well as a number of alternative proposals.

 ## Typing rules